willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### How do I create a boundary?

 When you first set up your headset, the setup app (Mixed Reality Portal) will take you through the steps to create a boundary.
-If you choose not to create a boundary during setup, you can create one at any time by selecting **Start > Mixed Reality Portal** on your desktop.
-Open "Menu", then select "Run setup" to create a new boundary.
+But you can create one at any time.
+To do this:
+1. Select **Start > Mixed Reality Portal** on your desktop.
+2. Open "Menu".
+3. Select "Run setup" to create a new boundary.

-If someone new uses your headset, make sure they understand the boundary and how to use it.
+If someone else uses your headset, make sure they understand the boundary and how to use it.
 If you move your headset to a new location, you'll need to set up a new boundary that works for that space.

 ### I get an error message when I try to create a boundary.

 * Don't get too close to a wall or other obstruction when creating a boundary.
-* Make sure to hold your headset at waist height, and face toward your computer while you trace the boundary.
+* Make sure to hold your headset at waist height, and face your computer while you trace the boundary.
 * Make sure the sensor isn’t blocked and there’s enough light.
 * The space you’re tracing should be larger than three square meters.
 * The space should not be too large or too complicated.
 Stick to a simple geometric shape without a lot of twists and turns.